dojo/docs/dojo/dnd.rst

 Public methods and attributes
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Following public methods are defined (they can be replace to change the DnD behavior):
+The following public methods are defined (they can be replace to change the DnD behavior):

 * ``checkAcceptance(source, nodes)`` --- returns ``true``, if this object can accept ``nodes`` from ``source``.
-The default implementation checks item's types with accepted types of the object, and rejects the operation, if there is no full match.
+The default implementation checks item's types with accepted types of the object, and rejects the operation if there is no full match.
 Such objects are marked as disabled targets and they do not participate in the current DnD operation.
 The source of items can always accept its items regardless of the match (for exceptions see the definition of ``selfAccept`` above) preventing the situation when user started to drag items and cannot find a suitable target, and cannot return them back.
 Please take it into consideration when replacing this method.
 Target's ``checkAcceptance()`` is called during the DnD in progress when user hovers above it.
 Following parameters are passed to the method:

   * ``source`` --- the source object for the dragged items.
   * ``nodes`` --- a list of DOM nodes.